arparaschiv/solar-coronal-inversion/README.md

 1. Extensive documentation, **including installation instruction, dependencies, algorithm schematics and much more** is available on [CLEDB.READTHEDOCS.IO](https://cledb.readthedocs.io/en/latest/) A git distribution [PDF build](./docs/cledb-readthedocs-io-en-update-iqud.pdf) is also provided.
 2. In-depth documentation for the Bash & Fortran parallel database generation module is provided in [README-RUNDB.md](./CLEDB_BUILD/README-RUNDB.md).
 3. Installation and usage on RC systems is described in [README-SLURM.md](./README-SLURM.md).
 4. This is a beta-level release.
 Not all functionality is implemented.
 [TODO.md](./TODO.md) documents updates, current issues, and functions to be implemented in the near future.

 ### **System platform compatibility**

 1. Debian+derivatives Linux x64           -- all inversion modules are fully working.
 2. RC system CentOS linux x64             -- all inversion modules are fully working.
-Additional binary executable is provided.
+An additional binary executable is provided.
 May require local compiling.
 3. OSX (Darwin x64) Catalina and Big Sur  -- all inversion modules are fully working; One additional homebrew package required.
-See [README-CODEDOC.pdf](./codedoc-latex/README-CODEDOC.pdf).
+See [README-RUNDB](./CLEDB_BUILD/README-RUNDB.md).
 4. Windows platform                       -- not tested.

 ### **Examples**
-Install the CLEDB distribution, generate databases, and update the database save location in the *[ctrlparams.py](./ctrlparams.py)* class, as described in the [README-CODEDOC](./codedoc-latex/README-CODEDOC.pdf).
+Install the CLEDB distribution, generate databases, and update the database save location in the *[ctrlparams.py](./ctrlparams.py)* class, as described in the [CLEDB.READTHEDOCS.IO](https://cledb.readthedocs.io/en/latest/) .

+The new PyCELP database generation tool is recommended.
+It is more precise, but requires some computational resources for calculations.
+[A default PyCELP generated database can be found here to help get started (33Gb download)](https://drive.google.com/file/d/130rnM471FiVw9UQ8YfnaAbdh5_TTOQVO/view?usp=sharing).
+Just extract the two database folders in the CLEDB directory.

-Afterwards, both 1-line and 2-line implementations of CLEDB can be tested with synthetic data using the two provided Jupyter notebook examples
+Afterward, both 1-line and 2-line implementations of CLEDB can be tested with synthetic data using the two provided Jupyter notebook examples

 1. [test_1line.ipynb](./test_1line.ipynb)
 2. [test_2line_IQUV.ipynb](./test_2line.ipynb)

 The test data are hosted separately.
 These are called by enabling the corresponding 1.a-1.e cells in the test notebooks and scripts.
-See the [documentation](https://cledb.readthedocs.io/en/latest/install.html#example-test-data) for extended details regarding the included datafiles.
+See the [documentation](https://cledb.readthedocs.io/en/latest/install.html) for details regarding the included datafiles.

 - [1.a synthetic CLE 3 dipole data](https://drive.google.com/file/d/1beyDfZbm6epMne92bqlKXcgPjYI2oGRR/view?usp=sharing).
 - 1.b synthetic CLE current-sheet data will be available soon.